gerciljunio/cardano-decodes-wallet-api/README.md

 > I recommend and, if necessary, that the **index.js** file be analyzed for a better understanding.

+## Attentions

+If you are going to use this package in production, consider using it as a local service and being consumed internally by an application.

 ## Contributing

 - Fork this Repo first